Important Coronavirus Information

 Important COVID-19 update

-As we have for the past few months, we continue to monitor and screen all residents and associates for signs and symptoms of the virus.
-We remain close communication with our local and state health officials to ensure we are taking all appropriate steps at this time.
+We continue to monitor all residents, tenants and staff for signs and symptoms of the virus.
+We also remain in close communication with our local and state health officials to ensure we are taking all appropriate steps to prevent the virus from spreading.

 Infection Control Measures:

 Because the health and wellness of our residents and employees is our priority, we have followed all recommended guidance from the Centers for Disease Control and Prevention (CDC), Centers Medicare & Medicaid Services (CMS), and our state and local health departments since early in March 2020.
 Because we have taken this situation very seriously, our campus has been:

 - Monitoring and screening residents daily for symptoms of respiratory illness, temperature and oxygen levels.

 - Providing face masks to all residents to wear.

 - Encouraging health care providers to use telehealth when possible.